AndreyDranevich/NotePlus/README.md

 - icon for different density and size of display
 - toast and dialogs
 - list with arbitrary markup elements
-- DB - SQLite
+- DB - SQLite, AsyncTask
-(a list will be complemented)
+- (a list will be complemented)